Skip to Main Content

 Metric: Number of cultural awareness trainings and events attended by Energy Trust staff.

-Results: Outreach staff attended various events throughout the state aimed at increasing cultural awareness and connections with diverse groups.
-In a survey, other staff members reported attending about a dozen voluntary cultural awareness trainings and events.
-Energy Trust’s DEI Book Club hosted discussions on the book “Caste: The Origins of Our Discontents” and the miniseries “The 1619 Project.”
+Results: Outreach staff attended more than 200 events throughout the state aimed at increasing cultural awareness and connections with diverse groups.
+In a survey, other staff members reported attending more than a dozen voluntary cultural awareness trainings and events in 2023.

 Goal 2: Shift and Share Leadership and Power